buckcode16/arcnem-vision/README.md

 ---

 Arcnem Vision is an open-source platform that turns images into understanding.
-Upload a photo from a Flutter app with on-device intelligence, and a swarm of AI agents — orchestrated by LangGraph, connected through MCP, and configured entirely from a database — will generate embeddings, write descriptions, and make everything searchable by meaning, not just metadata.
+Upload a photo from the Flutter app or directly from the dashboard, and a swarm of AI agents — orchestrated by LangGraph, connected through MCP, and configured entirely from a database — will generate embeddings, write descriptions, run segmentation models, and make everything searchable by meaning, not just metadata.

 Four languages.
 Five services.
 One pipeline from camera shutter to semantic search.